Can beginners take part?

-- You will probably need a wetsuit for the South Hams Triathlon.
+- You will probably need a wetsuit for the Dartmouth Triathlon (formerly the South Hams Triathlon).
 They will probably be optional for the Geopark Triathlon.
 Under British Triathlon rules are compulsory if the water is below 14C.
 However they can be hired if you’re trying an open water triathlon for the first time

-Are you events British Triathlon affiliated & do I need a day license?
+Are you events British Triathlon affiliated & do I need a day membership?

 All our triathlons are British Triathon affiliated and listed on britishtriathlon.org/.
-If you do not have annual membership you will need to buy a day license to take part (£4 in advance, £5 on the day or £1 if you are aged under 20 on 31st December of the year of competition.
+If you do not have annual membership you will need to buy a day membership to take part (£4 in advance, £5 on the day or £1 if you are aged under 20 on 31st December of the year of competition.
 The exception is our GO TRI /Beginners events which do not require a day membership.
-To keep entry costs down and encourage beginners our Duathlons are not BTF affiliated which means you do not need to purchase a day license to take part.
+To keep entry costs down our Duathlons are not British Triathlon affiliated which means you do not need to purchase a day license to take part.
 However we do run the duathlons under British Triathlon rules.

 Can I bring my dog?